Information Literacy Student Outcomes

 1. Recognize different areas of the online and physical library space in order to more efficiently utilize appropriate library resources.

-2. Explain how to use chat reference, librarian office hours, student reference workers, and GoPro! in order to be able to access these services when they are needed.
+2. Explain how to use chat reference, librarian office hours, student reference workers, and GoPro! in order to be able to get research help when needed.

-3. Get their PIN numbers in order to access materials off campus.
+3. Know how to access materials off campus.